up with the latest case information and other parole news by liking us

 the fact he has an extensive history of violence, we believe

 Ronald Saunders should serve his maximum sentence of ten years

-prosecuted.
-This web site is for informational purposes only.
+can be prosecuted.
+This web site is for informational

-or private, who reuses, publishes or communicates the information
+public or private, who reuses, publishes or communicates

-for any claim or cause of action based upon or alleging an
+or cause of action based upon or alleging an improper

 not limited to actions for defamation and invasion